The Saturdays: 2012–2013: Chasing the Saturdays and Living for the Weekend

 After its UK release, it was reported that "What About Us" was on course to knock Justin Timberlake's "Mirrors" off the number-one spot on the UK Singles Chart on 24 March.
 During the midweek charts, the group were 30,000 copies ahead of Timberlake's track.
 The Saturdays revealed that they were due to call their upcoming fourth studio album The Chase, but decided against the title.
 They also revealed that they would release another single from the album before the release of it.
 Aston Merrygold tipped the band to be the "biggest UK girl-group".
 "What About Us" charted at number-one on the UK Singles Chart, gaining the Saturdays their first number-one single, selling 114,000 copies in the first week of release and also becoming the fastest selling single of 2013.
 The Saturdays sold 40,000 copies more than their nearest competitor to keep them off the number-one spot, which was Timberlake.

-In March 2013, it was reported that the second track to be taken from Living for the Weekend would be titled "Gentleman", with the Daily Mirror reporting that body doubles had been hired to appear alongside the five girls in the accompanying video.
+In March 2013, it was reported that the next track to be taken from Living for the Weekend would be titled "Gentleman", with the Daily Mirror reporting that body doubles had been hired to appear alongside the five girls in the accompanying video.
 On 2 May 2013, Sandford announced through her Twitter account that she and her fiancé, Wayne Bridge, were expecting their first child together.
 On 4 May, it was confirmed that the album's third single would be the previously rumoured track, "Gentleman".
 A fifteen-second preview of the single was posted with the announcement, and the full track received its radio premiere on 9 May 2013.
 On 25 July, the Saturdays confirmed that the next single would be "Disco Love".
 The single was released on 6 October.
 The single charted at number five on the UK Singles Chart.
 On 4 September, the album's track list was revealed via Twitter along with the album's title, Living for the Weekend.
 The album was released on 14 October 2013, and charted at number 10 on the UK album charts, making it their fourth top ten album to date.
 The album's fifth single was "Not Giving Up".